koitran14/The-Treasure-Hunt-Project/README.md

 #### ✨ Menu Navigation:
 - Use the mouse click to select options in the game's menu.
 - Press _`Ecs`_ to pause the game.

 #### ✨ About character:
 - Stats of character: _`200HP`_ and _`200PP`_ maximum, _`automatic PP-recovery only`_.
 - Movement: _`A`_, _`D`_ and _`SPACEBAR`_ to move _left_, _right_ and _jump_ on the grid.
 - Attack: Use _`right-click`_ to attack, _`left-click`_ for the faster.
 > Note: `the quick attack` is required a huge energy consumption,
-> and you could use it with "Jump" to surf in the air.
+<br>and you could use it with "Jump" to surf in the air.

 #### ✨ Items:
 - Potions: to recover stats of character with _`RED_POTION`_ for HP and _`BLUE_POTION`_ for PP.
 - Container: to contain the potions.